fedi-e2ee/public-key-directory-specification/README.md

 literature, this is called "Key Transparency".

 The Public Key Directory vends a user's public keys (which originate from the user's device) that can be used with digital signature algorithms, and includes a machine-verifiable proof of when each public key was enrolled.

-This is useful for establishing a baseline, minimal level of trust that a given public key is correct for the party you wish to talk to.
+This machine-verifiable proof is useful for establishing a baseline, minimal level of trust that a given public key is correct for the party you wish to talk to.
+That is to say: **It keeps the directory honest.**

 Additional manual key verification mechanisms (key fingerprints, safety numbers, etc.) are out-of-scope but totally permitted for technical users in higher-level protocols.
 Really, we're trying to do better than Trust on First Use